Liquid Natural Gas: LNG – Liquified Natural Gas Meaning – Methane

 All of the impurities, including moisture, need to be removed before it can be liquefied by chilling it to −161°C.

-LNG is the acronym for Liquefied Natural Gas.
+LNG is the acronym for Liquid Natural Gas or Liquified Natural Gas.

 LNG should not be confused with NGL – Natural Gas Liquids – which are totally different.

-Industrial and commercial boilers are one of the most common uses for LNG in Australia.
+Industrial and commercial boilers are one of the most common uses for liquid natural gas in Australia.

 The industries include dairy products, manufacturing, food processing and construction products.